IndigoVision

-IndigoVision is an IP video surveillance systems company based in Edinburgh, Scotland, founded in 1994.
+IndigoVision was an IP video surveillance systems company based in Edinburgh, Scotland, founded in 1994.
+The company specialized in the development of video management software (VMS), hardware and analytics.
+Following its 2020 acquisition by Motorola Solutions, the brand was officially sunsetted in 2024 and its technology was integrated into the Motorola Solutions Avigilon Unity portfolio.

 History

 Originally developing generic Internet Protocol video technology under the VideoBridge brand, it later specialised in the video surveillance market.
 In 2000, it was floated as a public limited company on the London Stock Exchange.

-More recently, it has focused on large-scale IP video security systems.
+More recently, it focused on large-scale IP video security systems.
 Products include Video Management Software, IP cameras and Network Video Recorders.
 Notable installations include: EuroTunnel, Amsterdam Airport Schiphol, Indira Gandhi International Airport Terminal 3 and the Canada–US border.

-As of 2014, IndigoVision has sales and support staff across 30 countries.
-It provides support from 15 regional centers including New Jersey, São Paulo, Singapore, Dubai, London and Edinburgh, with training facilities, demo suites and local stocking.
-It partners with approximately 500 trained system integrators to provide local installation and service to end users all over the world.

 In March 2020, Motorola Solutions announced that it would acquire the company for £30.4 million.
 The acquisition was completed in June 2020.

-Products

-IndigoVision relabels cameras manufactured by Avigilon, also a Motorola Solutions company.
-The company, which formerly relabeled cameras manufactured by Dahua Technology, told IPVM that the change was made due to NDAA and supply-chain concerns.